 Severance packages and separation agreements often go together after an employee is laid-off or loses his or her job.
 An employee cannot be required or forced to sign a separation agreement and agree to release the employer of liability.
-If a court sees that the employee was forced or coerced into signing a separation agreement, the court refuse to enforce the contract.
-However, there is nothing stopping an employer offering an incentive, in the form of a severance payment, to compensate the employee for releasing any claims they may have against the company.
+If a court sees that the employee was forced or coerced into signing a severance agreement, the court can refuse to enforce the contract.
+However, there is nothing stopping an employer from offering an incentive, in the form of a severance payment, to compensate the employee for releasing any claims they may have against the company.

-What is in a Separation Agreement?
+What is in a Severance Agreement?

 - A statement that the employee has been paid in full and has received all of the compensation and benefits that they were entitled to receive